dotnet/designs/proposed/vcpkg.md

 - Which packages would be migrated to use vcpkg?
     - In dotnet/runtime, we would migrate the following dependencies:
         - libunwind
-          - Given that we already have to support a system-provided version of libunwind
+          - Given that we already have to support a system-provided version of libunwind, this is a good first product dependency to migrate
     - In dotnet/runtime, we could migrate the following dependencies:
         - Rapidjson
         - zlib
         - zlib-intel
         - brotli
+    - With vcpkg binary caching, we could flow dependencies from the following repos through vcpkg for non-VMR scenarios:
+        - dotnet/llvm-project
+        - dotnet/icu
+        - > For VMR scenarios, we could either "install" these packages in a folder or consume them as source instead of using vcpkg.
     - If we switch to zlib-ng from zlib and zlib-intel, we would consume zlib-ng through vcpkg.
     - In dotnet/aspnetcore we would migrate the following dependencies if we were to support vcpkg + MSBuild:
         - GoogleTest
+        - IISLib (we could pull this from microsoft/IIS.Common with a package we define.
+A package doesn't currently exist in the vcpkg registry for it.)
     - Some libraries that we're looking at productizing in the future have these dependencies, which we'd also use vcpkg for:
         - GoogleTest
         - Google Benchmark